fczuardi/gsheetsbot/README.md

 - [ ] /start command for new users
   - [ ] tos acceptance flow
 - [ ] help command
+- [ ] /indicar command for approved users
+- [ ] /status command for approved users
 - [ ] google drive middleware
 - [ ] gdrive folder navigation
 - [ ] gdrive use a README.md in the folder root as an intro message